MicrosoftDocs/bing-docs/bing-docs/bing-image-search/how-to/image-insights.md

 ---
 title: Get image insights
 titleSuffix: Bing Search Services
-description: Learn how to use the Bing Image Details API to get more information about an image.
+description: Learn how to use the Bing Image Insights API to get more information about an image.
 services: bing-search-services
 author: swhite-msft
 manager: ehansen